amadeuio/fruits-store/README.md

 ## Data & Functionality

-The following state data is used to manage the state of the store.
+The following state data is used to manage the fruits and filters of the store.
 It's shared throughout the whole app using Context API.

 #### 1. Fruits Array (initialized in [`fruits.ts`](/src/data/fruits.ts))